YaoGroup/ServerMantaince/README.md

 [View it on HackMD](https://hackmd.io/dd8wi827SpCLAe8p2Ype6w)

 This note serves the following purpose:
-- As the onboard training for anyone using the workstation for his work.
+- As the onboard training for anyone using the workstation for their work.
 It provides best practices for writing code and using the workstation to run code.
 - As the reference note for fundamental technical issues or additional tips for enhancing the personal workflow.
 - As the reference note for the future administrator to understand the system setup.